 The Later Life Hero Award is given to an individual who has made a huge impact on the lives of older people.
 This could be through providing support, friendship or through helping an older person in their hour of need.

 The John Ramsay Award is a special recognition award for a winner who has gone above and beyond.
 It's named in memory of John Ramsey, who had a career-long commitment to creating brilliant experiences for volunteers and volunteer managers as the Volunteering Development Manager at Age UK and founder of the Association of Volunteer Managers.

-The winners attended a wonderful evening ceremony at the Merchant Taylors' Hall, London, on Wednesday 28 June, where they enjoyed a 3-course meal and entertainment with master of ceremonies Jon Culshaw.
+The winners attended a wonderful evening ceremony at the Merchant Taylors' Hall, London, on Wednesday 28 June, where they enjoyed a 3-course meal and entertainment with the master of ceremonies, Jon Culshaw.